-For the current international system to remain viable, the United States must remain its ultimate security guarantor.
-70 In the face of continuing change and strategic shocks, not to mention the continued rise of rivals' capabilities in important areas, the United States must reinvigorate its efforts to ensure that it can maintain the system.
-To be clear, American military power is not the solution to every strategic problem.
+For the current international system to remain viable, the United States must remain its ultimate security guarantor.70 In the face of continuing change and strategic shocks, not to mention the continued rise of rivals' capabilities in important areas, the United States must reinvigorate its efforts to ensure that it can maintain the system.
+To be clear, American military power is not American military power is not the solution to every strategic problem.
 Yet the United States cannot abjure the use of military force abroad.
+The judicious use of American military power is central to system maintenance.

+the solution to every strategic problem.
+Yet the United States cannot abjure the use of military force abroad.
 Doing so would convince adversaries and competitors that there is no price to pay for aggression or coercion, and would greatly contribute to the further deterioration of the current order.
 If postwar history has taught anything, it is that the judicious use of American military power is central to system maintenance.
 Calibrating that use of power has proven challenging at times.
-Still, it is clear that moving toward either end of the spectrum on use-of-force questions would be ineffective for addressing the complex security challenges of the Westphalian-Plus world.
+Still, it is clear that moving toward either end of the spectrum on use-offorce questions would be ineffective for addressing the complex security challenges of the Westphalian-Plus world.